mstockwell/Check-VPC-IP-Address-Space/README.md

 in all Regions.
 In addition, you will need to subscribe to the SNS topic named, 'IPAddressExahustion'.

 You will also need to enable the Cloudwatch Schedule Event named, `Lambda_Check_Available_IP_Addresses`.
 The event runs every 8 hours.
 You can edit the run rate to meet your needs.

+If you want the function to reclaim (delete) unused network interfaces in the subnets identified as running low on available IP addresses, set the Environment
+Variable `RECLAIM_ENIS` to TRUE.